 Cap: 4–10 cm across; 3–5 cm deep; semicircular to kidney-shaped; convex; moist; finely fuzzy; golden orange.

 Pore Surface: Bright golden orange; not bruising; with 2–3 angular pores per mm; tubes to 2–4 mm deep.

 Flesh: Thick; zoned with zones of golden orange, pastel orange, and brownish; fairly soft.

 Chemical Reactions: KOH instantly dark purple on all parts.

-Microscopic Features: Spores 7–8 x 4–5 µm; ellipsoid; smooth; hyaline in KOH; inamyloid; hyaline in KOH.
+Microscopic Features: Spores 7–8 x 4–5 µm; ellipsoid; smooth; hyaline in KOH; inamyloid.
 Hyphal system monomitic; hyphae 2–4 µm wide, smooth or encrusted, hyaline or brownish orange, thin-walled, septate, clamped at septa, often agglutinated with brownish to orangish encrusting material.